aiven/devportal/docs/tutorials/kafka-migration.rst

 Prerequisites
 -------------

 The exact migration steps vary depending on the existing source Kafka system.
-That said, as a general pre-requisite, the source and target system need to have the compatible version numbers, feature sets, and connectivity requirements.
+As a general pre-requisite, the source and target system need to have compatible version numbers, feature sets, and connectivity requirements.
 To break this down further, the tutorial assumes:

 * **Client compatibility**: Any client interacting with Apache Kafka must be compatible with the version chosen as migration target.